-Tangier’s history dates back to before the 5th century BC when Amazigh (Berber) tribes and Phonecian traders first arrived on the coast to conduct business.
-The were many names that have been referred to the city, including Tanja, Tingi, Tingis, Tanger, and Tangiers.
+Tangier’s history dates back to before the 5th century BC, when Amazigh (Berber) tribes and Phonecian traders first arrived on the coast to conduct business.
+There are many names that have been referred to the city, including Tanja, Tingi, Tingis, Tanger, and Tangiers.
 The Greek mythological character Tingis, the daughter of Atlas, is said to be the inspiration for the name Tingis.
 Nonetheless, the Semitic word Tigisis, meaning “harbor,” is a more likely etymological ancestor.
 Because of its strategic location, Boughaz is sometimes referred to as “the door of Africa” or “the bride of the north” by the Moroccans.

 The Carthaginians were the first foreigners to settle and colonize the area, but the Berber tribes had already been there for centuries.
 Later on, both the Romans and the Byzantines had brief stints as rulers of the region.
 Tangier did not fall under Muslim rule until 702.
 The city fell to Portuguese rule between 1471 and 1662, during the height of European colonial ambitions.
 Also for a short time, the British had it after presenting it to the king as a gift in exchange for the hand in the marriage of one of his daughters.

 The first American consulate was established in Tangier after the United States’ independence.
 Morocco was the first country to recognize the new nation.
-The first overseas property acquired by the new nation was the Legation Building in Tangier in 1821.
-The item was presented to him by Sultan Moulay Suliman.
+The Legation Building in Tangier was the first overseas property that the new country purchased.
+Sultan Moulay Suliman presented the item to him.

 Tangier was already an extremely diverse city at the turn of the twentieth century.
 Approximately 40,000 people called the city home, including 20,000 Muslims, 10,000 Jews, and 9,000 (mostly Spanish) Europeans.
 The rest of the country was for the French and the Spanish beginning in 1912.
 But Tangier was a different story.
 Moreover, it was a French, Spanish, and British international zone in 1923.

 Tangier’s history during World War II was fascinating.
 This is because of the complex nature of the occupying countries’ claims and the international nature of the territory.
-There was a unique blend of opportunity and live-and let live policy in Tangier that attracted spies, businessmen, writers, artists, and intellectuals.
-Moreover people from all walks of life.
-Despite this allure, Tangier and the rest of Morocco became an independent nation in 1956.
+There was a unique blend of opportunity and a live-and-let-live policy in Tangier that attracted spies, businessmen, writers, artists, and intellectuals.
+Moreover, people from all walks of life.
+Despite this allure, Tangier and the rest of Morocco became independent nations in 1956.
 They used it as a base of operations during the Cold War, so the rumor goes.

-Morocco tourism Trips company write this article to provide travelers from all parts of the world with Travel tips to travel to Tangier.
+Morocco Tourism Trips wrote this article to provide travelers from all parts of the world with Travel tips for traveling to Tangier.

 Ibn Battouta Airport in Tangier handles more than 1 million passengers a year.
 International flights leave from Europe on airlines like Ryanair, Air Arabia, Iberia, and TUI.
-Tangier is served by Paris, Brussels, Madrid, and Amsterdam, as well as many smaller cities.
+Along with many smaller cities, Paris, Brussels, Madrid, and Amsterdam all serve Tangier.
 Domestic flights leave frequently from cities like Casablanca, Marrakech, and Ouarzazate.